jamiedsmith95/rewin/README.md

 ## Installation

-Install as with any other plugin:
+Install as with any other plugin, packer for example:

 <!-- setup:start -->